NR74W/WipEout-Mods/README.md

 ### WipEout Pulse: FX350 Edition

-This mod adds the 32 tracks from WipEout Pure to WipEout Pulse.
+This mod adds the 32 tracks of WipEout Pure in WipEout Pulse.

 ### WipEout Pulse - Elite Difficulty